Creative Ways to Raise a Strong Daughter

-You may be wondering what is a graceful pillar?
+You may be wondering, “Why a graceful pillar?”
 Is it referring to fashion, modeling, or faith?
 You never know these days.
 Teen fashion is so weird.

 The question has to do with faith.
 Let me give you the verse I am talking about, so you can understand a little better.

 Psalms 144:12 says, “May our sons in their youth be like plants full grown, our daughters like corner pillars cut for the structure of a palace” (CSB).

 Another version says, “Let’s pray that our young sons will grow like strong plants and that our daughters will be as lovely as columns (pillars) in the corner of a palace“(CEV).

 In this post, I will dissect the second part of the verse that focuses on daughters.
 I will show you ways you can parent your teen so she can stand as a graceful pillar fit for a palace.

 I probably wouldn’t go telling her this today though.
 She will think you have been in the cooking Sherry, too.

 Your Strong Daughter is a Blessing

 Psalms 144 “may be described as the prayer of a king for victory and blessing.”
 In the Bible, a verbal blessing was a big deal.
 Words had great power back then.